Techcyte/context-sync/README.md

 `client` folder for instructions on running it.

-It's important to note that the demo client and the demo server are meant to be starting points to show the flow of the protocol and do not handle edge cases adequetely.
+It's important to note that the demo client and the demo server are meant to be starting points to show the flow of the protocol and do not handle edge cases adequately.

 ## Overview